DataTalksClub/llm-zoomcamp/project.md

 * Re-using your project from the previous iterations of the course

 Violating any of this will result in 0 points for this project.

+Re-using some parts of the code from the course is allowed.